 A more unusual class of mammal are Monotremes which include the Echidna and Platypus.
 The latter is unusual in that it lays eggs, is venomous, has a bill like a duck, a tail like a beaver, feet similar to an otter, and is a mammal.
 European naturalists were initially baffled when they were first sent a sample.
 Some considering the animal to be an elaborate hoax.
 Other animals of note include the Dingo which is Australia's native dog.
 They are related to wolves and regarded as unchanged descendants of an early ancestor to modern dogs.

-Australia is also one of the world'shotspots for birds.
-From the second tallest bird in the world, the emu, and the third tallest, the rare Cassowary down to Cockatoos, Kookaburras, and a huge group of parrots.
+Australia is also one of the world's hotspots for birds.
+From the second tallest bird in the world, the emu, and the third tallest, the rare Cassowary down to Cockatoos, Kookaburras, and a huge group of colourful parrots.

 Fauna that poses danger to people include spiders such as the Funnel Web and Redback.
-Australia has most of the world'smost venomous snakes.
+Australia has most of the world's most venomous snakes.
 In order of the most venomous, there is the Belcher's Sea Snake, Inland Taipan, Australian Brown Snake, Tiger Snake, Beaked Sea Snake, Death Adder, Copperhead, and the Red-bellied Black.
-Both salt and freshwater crocodiles are found in the tropics, which comprises an area of the top third of Australia.
+Both salt and freshwater crocodiles are found in the tropics, in the top third of of the Australia continent.
 Sea creatures to be avoided include some sea snakes, sharks and the Box Jelly Fish, which are many times more venomous than snakes.
 The Box Jelly Fish or Stingers as they are also known are only a threat during the summer season in tropical Australia.